Powered by Salure

 Impact on workforce planning and budgets

-When attrition is well understood leaders can plan hiring pipelines and recruitment budgets more accurately.
+When attrition is well understood, leaders can plan hiring pipelines and recruitment budgets more accurately.
+Predictable attrition lowers dependency on temporary labour and shortens time to productivity for new hires.

 Payroll and compliance implications